rxvl-d/ed-metadata/README.md

-# Data Supporting the paper An Updated Analysis of Learning Resource Metadata Usage on the Web presented at TPDL '24
+# Data Supporting the paper "An Updated Analysis of Learning Resource Metadata Usage on the Web" presented at TPDL '24

 ## Abstract